Fujifilm X-T20 vs Sony A9

 Studio photographers will appreciate that the Sony A9 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
+Both the X-T20 and the A9 have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.